PSY 355-01 Psychology and Media in the Digital Age

 - Take Home Test (20%; distributed Mon Feb 28; due Mon Mar 07).
 There is no final exam in this course

 - Quizzes (15%) Related to readings & class lectures.
 10-points each.
 Will be alerted ahead of time.

 - Comments on Alter's Irresistible (5%; due at each class in which we discuss Alter's book). • For each chapter, one paragraph on what you most learned from the chapter and one question that the chapter raised for you.
 Pass/Fail for each submission.
 Grade on this is the sum of P/Fs.

 - Group Presentation to Class (15%) Common work in group of 5 or so on topic.
-Choice made by Feb 17.
-Presented beginning on March 29
+Choice made by Jan 31.
+Presented beginning on March 21 after the Spring Break

 - Class & Discussion Participation (10%) Attendance without active participation is equal to a participation grade of C+

 Class Attendance.
 3 cut limit.
 Extra credit for perfect attendance or only absence.
 Athletes should send me the schedule from a coach of any absences for games (these are not covered by limit).

 Covid-19 College Guidelines